-Judge Learned Hand established the standard for character protection in Nichols v.
+Judge Learned Hand of the U.S. Court of Appeals for the Second Circuit established the standard for character protection in a case called Nichols v.
 Universal Pictures Corp., 45 F.2d 119 (2d Cir.
-1930), when he stated that, “... the less developed the characters, the less they can be copyrighted; that is the penalty an author must bear for marking them too indistinctly.”
+1930), when he stated that, “the less developed the characters, the less they can be copyrighted; that is the penalty an author must bear for marking them too indistinctly.”

-However, once the stranded alien acquires more distinctive characteristics—for example, a big-headed, long-necked alien with a glowing finger who murmurs “Phone home”—it is distinct enough to merit protection and its owners can prevent others from using his image and expression.
+However, once a stranded alien character acquires more distinctive features or aspects—for example, a big-headed, long-necked alien with a glowing finger who murmurs “Phone home”—it becomes distinct enough to merit protection and its owners can prevent others from using the character's image and expression.

 Another court permitted publication of a novel using characters from Gone With the Wind but written from a slave’s perspective.
 (Suntrust Bank v.
 Houghton Mifflin Co., 268 F.2d 1257 (11th Cir.
 2001).)
 The disparity in the two opinions—both based on Gone With the Wind—may be due to the fact that in one work the characters were lampooned in a broad sexual farce, while in the other the characters were used to provoke discussion about racial stereotypes.